azinchen/nordvpn-wg/ADVANCED_CODEQL_SETUP.md

 # Advanced CodeQL Setup - Migration Guide

-## Overview
+## ⚠️ **UPDATED**: This repository has been migrated to a unified comprehensive security workflow

+**Current Workflow**: `.github/workflows/security-comprehensive.yml`
+- **Combines**: CodeQL + Trivy + Super-Linter in a single unified workflow
+- **Benefits**: Better efficiency, unified reporting, easier maintenance
+- **Status**: Fully implemented and operational

+**Migration Complete**:
+- ✅ Default CodeQL setup disabled
+- ✅ SARIF upload conflicts eliminated
+- ✅ Unified comprehensive security analysis active
+- ✅ 50% reduction in workflow complexity (2 files → 1 file)

+---

+## Historical Context (Previous Setup)

-This repository has been migrated from GitHub's default CodeQL setup to an advanced custom configuration to eliminate SARIF upload conflicts and provide better security analysis coverage.
+This repository was migrated from GitHub's default CodeQL setup to an advanced custom configuration to eliminate SARIF upload conflicts and provide better security analysis coverage.
+Initially implemented as separate workflows, it has since been unified for better efficiency.

 ## What Changed